-Remembering Sister Nancy Davis, CSJ
+Remembering Sister Anna Margaret Kern, CSJ

 We celebrate the lives and mourn the passing of our sisters who have recently died.